Helperbird/website/src/pages/blog/three-facts-about-dyslexia.md

 cardTitle: 3 Facts about Dyslexia and 1 Fact about Cats
 blog_snip: Despite popular belief, dyslexics do not see letters backwards.
 cat: Facts

-des: 3 Facts about Dyslexia and 1 Fact about Cats
+des: Discover three facts about dyslexia and one interesting fact about cats.
 name: Robert James
 date: Created
 img: /assets/images/blog/extra/crash-the-cat.png
 time: 7 min